-Good Citizenship Lesson Plans UPDATE Oct 28, 2019: This is one of our most popular lesson plans for English Language Arts teachers.
+Good Citizenship Lesson Plans UPDATE Nov 29, 2019: This is one of our most popular lesson plans for English Language Arts teachers and it’s on sale for the Black Friday weekend!
 Figuring out how to build citizenship and teach students the difference between equal and fair is cool.
 Saving money while doing it is even cooler.
-Click Here

 Good Citizenship Lesson Plans: How to be a good citizen at school